elze/redux-toolkit-blogposts/README.md

+This application was created for a presentation at the Women Who Code ATX chapter.
+It illustrates React.js Redux-toolkit.

+It has a backend and a frontend.
+To start the backend server, while in the top-level directory of this application,

+`cd api`

+`npm install`

+`node index.js`

+Then, in a separate terminal window, `cd` to the top-level directory of this application, and follow the standard instructions below to start the frontend server.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.